Skip to Main Content

 Prior Authorization Process

-CGS will review the information submitted with the PAR, issue a decision (affirmative or non-affirmative) and assign a Unique Tracking Number (UTN).
+CGS will review the information submitted with a prior authorization request (PAR), issue a decision (affirmative or non-affirmative), and assign a Unique Tracking Number (UTN).
+See details below.

-When submitting a PAR, it is important to select the appropriate request type and allow the allotted timeframe for CGS to issue a decision as outlined below.
+When submitting a PAR, select the appropriate request type and allow the allotted timeframe for CGS to issue a decision.

 Request Type Description Review Decision Timeframe